tgardela/event_manager/README.md

 DONE    - Users must be able to see a list of all events

-- Users must be able to edit the events they have created but not the ones created by other users
+DONE    - Users must be able to edit the events they have created but not the ones created by other users

 - Users must be able to register to an event or un-register.
 This can only be done in future events and not in past events.

- validacja dat
-ten jebany uzytkownik sie nie laduje

 Not required but nice to have: